Screenflow vs Camtasia (2026) | Which Is the Best Screen Recorder & Video Editor

 Camtasia gives you plenty of video editing options to make your videos look exactly the way you want.

-When you finish your screen recording, it appears in the main Camtasia edit window, where you can see the recording and its audio and video tracks separately.
+When you finish your screen recording, it appears in the main Camtasia edit window, where you can see the recording, video tracks, and audio tracks separately.

 You’ll do almost all the editing using the tracks section.